 The line up onthis new record is amazing: Rick Laughlin (piano), Rob Hughes (Sax, Flute) Vanessa Haynes (vocal on 3 tracks), Nigel Hitchcock (Alto Sax on 2 tracks) Richard Bailey (Drums on 4 tracks) Francesco Mendolia (Drums on 5 tracks) Guest solos from Martin Shaw (Flugel) and Trevor Mires (Trombone), and a series of great guitarists: Chris Standring, Julian Burdock(24 Pesos), Carl Orr (Billy Cobham) Tim Cansfield (Seal), and percussion from Roberto Pla, Jeff Scantlebuy, Satin Singh.

 I wrote, arranged, recorded, produced and mixed the whole project, so its been quite a journey!I also have released a retrospective CD of mainly live recordings called IN THE DISTANCE

 in 2014 & 2015 I Toured with the BOB MALONE BAND in the UK, doing a series of great Blues and New orleans R&B repertoire.

 Listen to a live recording HERE

-Its now 2018, and I am embarking on a new phase of creativity with new band, my songs and my bass.
+Its now 2019, and I am preparing for a new album by the end of the year, - a new phase of creativity with new band, my songs and my bass.
 Hope you can join us on our concerts.